The health and safety risks associated with driving can be broken down into six categories:

 Health and wellbeing

 Fatigue: is the driver well-rested – are they aware of fatigue?
+Have they done a fatigue management course.

 Health: is the driver healthy, are they doing whatever is possible to reduce stress (e.g. exercise, good planning) and mitigate any underlying health conditions (e.g. medication), is their diet affecting their performance?